 If I want accurate mileage, I have to put my battery in high performance setting, which drains my battery faster.
 This is an issue because Stride is a really bad battery hog.
 When I look at a report of battery usage on my phone, Sttride is consistently at the top.
 This has created problems on longer delivery shifts.

 One small factor here is manual tracking makes it easy to forget to track.
 That's not the app's fault if you forget, and you can manually add a trip.
 This just goes with the territory when using manual tracking apps.
-It's just hard to know how many miles with as many starts and stops as we have, unless you're using your odometer.
+But if you forgot to track miles, how do you know how many miles to put down?

 What if you forget to track?